-Applicants must be U.S. citizens or hold a permanent resident visa, or be eligible for the Deferred Action for Childhood Arrivals (DACA) process of the U.S. Citizenship and Immigration Services at the time of application.
+Applicants must be U.S. citizens, hold a permanent resident visa, or be eligible for the Deferred Action for Childhood Arrivals (DACA) process of the U.S. Citizenship and Immigration Services at the time of application.

-Applicants enrolled in advanced degree programs must expect to complete their degrees prior to matriculation.
+Applicants enrolled in advanced degree programs must expect to complete their degree prior to matriculation.

 The applicant’s academic record should exhibit a continued interest in learning and an ability to successfully tackle intellectual challenges.
 Any undergraduate major can prepare students for the rigors of medical school.
 We strongly recommend, however, that a student’s undergraduate years include liberal arts and science courses, as a broad education will serve them well throughout their life.
 We also require that students possess basic computer skills, as much of their course work at the Stritch School of Medicine requires these basic skills.